Herman Brookman

-Herman S. Brookman (July 2, 1891 — November 6, 1973) was an architect in Portland, Oregon, United States.
+Herman S. Brookman (July 2, 1891 — November 6, 1973) was an American architect in Portland, Oregon.

 Born in New York, Brookman received early training in the office of society architect Harrie T. Lindeberg and worked there until 1923.
 He was influenced by Edwin Lutyens and was a noted perfectionist.
 Brookman came to Oregon in 1923 at the request of client Lloyd Frank, and spent the rest of his career there before retiring to California.
 Noted Portland architect John Yeon trained in his office.
 The 1926 Bitar Mansion designed by Brookman was put up for sale in 2006.

 Work

 Brookman's work (in Portland, unless otherwise noted) includes: